By Jason Pappalexis, John Whetstone, Will Fisher, Mike Spanbauer

 Despite sweeping and effusive marketing claims, machine learning (ML) is simply a new term for the computer-assisted application of statistical models that have been around for decades.
 Every vendor now touts its product’s machine learning capabilities, but that’s only because everything is now machine learning—from the simplest logistic regression to newer and more complex statistical models like support vector machines.
 We aren’t suggesting that these models aren’t effective; rather, we are recommending that folks take a look under the hood of marketing claims.
 Not all machine learning models are created equally.

-SD-WAN: SD-WAN is predicted to own a significant portion of the corporate perimeter within the next 12–24 months.
+SD-WAN: SD-WAN technology is predicted to own a significant portion of the corporate perimeter within the next 12–24 months.

 Software-defined wide-area-network (SD-WAN) technology is broadly utilized in US enterprises in hardware, cloud-based, and hybrid deployments, and NSS predicts that adoption of this technology will continue to grow rapidly.
 Enterprises are leveraging this technology for a number of reasons, such as management of multiple networks, automation, increased WAN visibility, and more.
 The potential for SD-WAN to reshape the way enterprises buy and use carrier-connected services is enormous, as both enterprises and carriers are poised to benefit.
 We predict that in the future, SD-WAN will incorporate a significant portion of the corporate perimeter.
 In a recent NSS study, 72% of information security professional respondents stated that they consider SD-WAN appliances to be security products.
 In 2018, NSS will conduct its first-ever test of this technology—keep an eye out for results.